-You might be a great speaker, but are you good at marketing yourself?
-Maybe, but maybe not.
+You might be a great public speaker, but are you good at marketing yourself?

 You can’t reach your goals—or your audience—if you don’t have a marketing plan.
 Make sure you include both short-term and long-term goals for marketing platforms, revenue and social media strategy.

-If you don’t even know where to begin writing a marketing plan, or implementing it, then you might want to consider hiring professionals to do it for you.
+If you don’t even know where to begin writing or implementing a marketing plan, then you might want to consider hiring professionals to do it for you.

-Yes, it will cost money.
-But in the long run, it might be worth it to have someone in charge of marketing who knows what they’re doing.
+Yes, it will cost money, but in the long run, it might be worth it to have someone in charge of marketing who knows what they’re doing.
 A worthwhile investment such as this will allow you to focus your efforts in proven strategies.
 Typically, a seasoned professional will understand what works and what doesn’t, which will save you time.

 You can construct your own evaluation form to distribute after the speech.
-Hopefully the audience will be honest and give you constructive feedback.
-But don’t make it too long, because they might dissuade them from finishing it.
+Hopefully, the audience will be honest and give you constructive feedback.
+However, don’t make it too long, because they might dissuade them from finishing it.
 Try to keep it to less than 10 questions, and shoot for 5 if possible.

 These days, marketing via social media is a must for any business or individual.
 You can get the word out via your own personal accounts, and you can also set up accounts to use professionally.

-Facebook has fan pages, and you can easily create it and then invite your friends to follow you.
+Facebook – This option has fan pages, and you can easily create it and then invite your friends to follow you.

 Just as with social media, every business needs a website.
-It’s just mandatory in this day and age.
+It’s simply mandatory in this day and age.

 Becoming a motivational speaker won’t happen overnight.
 It takes a lot of effort, dedication and focus.
 If you can build a following and get your message out, it is a great way to earn a living or simply just to earn a few extra bucks.
 You will not only be helping people, but many often report a rush after being on stage in front of a group.

-And the most important part of it is that you will be helping many people who need to hear your message.
+The most important part is that you have the opportunity to help many people who need to hear your message.
 You will inspire people and help them become better versions of themselves.
-What an amazing way to leave your mark on this word?
+What an amazing way to leave your mark on this word.